Skip to main content

 Actions Tab – Responding to Rule Violation Incidents

-Actions tab is where you specify what the system will do when a rule is violated.
-You can warn a user or block them, receive notification, record a video of the desktop etc. Note that, not all rule categories support all actions.
+The actions tab is where you specify what the system will do when a rule is violated.
+You can warn a user or block them, receive a notification email, record a video of the desktop, etc. Note that, not all rule categories support all actions.
 For example, most of the Agent Schedule-based rules only support the NOTIFY action (except for the Login and Idle schedules).
-Same way, different Activity Type or Content Type may also have their own special actions.
+Same way, different Activity Types or Content Types may also have their own special actions.
 For example, Webpages have an action called REDIRECT which is not available for other activity types.
 Also, not all actions are available on all the operation systems.
 For example, the COMMAND action does not work on the macOS at the moment.

 In some cases, you can use multiple actions as long as they do not conflict with each other.
 For example, you can use the NOTIFY and BLOCK actions together as they do different things.
 But you cannot use the BLOCK and LOCK OUT USER actions together because they both prevent the user from doing something.
 The Rule Editor will automatically grey-out/disable actions that conflict with the currently selected action(s).